paimpozhil/dPanel/README.md

 we do not have any web panel yet. just Bash Scripts which will in future serve for API calls/base for this system.

-These scripts will let you to create a proper docker setup for hosting any PHP/HTML/Mysql site with
+These scripts will let you to create a proper docker setup for hosting Many PHP/HTML/Mysql sites in a server with

-a) Data Container for storing the persistent
+a) Data Container for storing the persistent data like /var/lib/www and /var/www , /data , /backup
 b) Utils container for ssh / backup / any tools you would like to have.

 You can run many website within the same server under different containers with our setup.